 g) We will provide estimates of the likely hit rate from the planned activities and then report on the actual amount of content placed and the engagement with the published content (regarding audience reach, social shares, click throughs and traffic to your site, links generated etc.).
 If applicable, we will also determine the commercial value and ROI of the coverage (as compared to buying the equivalent media space through advertising).

 a) You shall be responsible for checking any material submitted by us to you for approval.
 You shall approve such material or notify us if any such material is false or misleading or is in any way contrary to law or any applicable UK or EU regulation or law.
-If no approval or notification is given by you within any required time limit (or in the absence of any time limit within a reasonable time) following submission of any material in connection with this clause that material shall be deemed to have been approved by you in connection with this clause.
+If no approval or notification is given by you within any reasonably required time limit ( in the absence of a specified time limit within a reasonable time) following submission of any material in connection with this clause that material shall be deemed to have been approved by you in connection with this clause.

 b) We shall not be liable for any delay in or omission of publication, transmission or any error in any advertisement in the absence of any serious default or neglect on our part.